pgspider/influxdb_fdw/README.md

 </pre>

 ## Features
-- WHERE clauses including timestamp, interval and now functions are pushed down
+- WHERE clauses including timestamp, interval and `now()` functions are pushed down
-- Simple aggregation without GROUP BY are pushed down
+- Some of aggregation are pushed down

 ## Limitations
 - INSERT, UPDATE and DELETE are not supported.